-Combined cigarette annual advertising and promotional expenditures by the five largest U.S. cigarette manufacturers, adjusted, as reported by manufacturers to the U.S. Federal Trade Commission.
+Combined cigarette annual advertising and promotional expenditures by the parent companies of the major manufacturers of cigarettes sold in the United States, adjusted, as reported by manufacturers to the U.S. Federal Trade Commission.

-Combined smokeless tobacco annual advertising and promotional expenditures by the five parent companies of the major manufacturers of smokeless tobacco products in the U.S., adjusted, as reported by manufacturers to the U.S. Federal Trade Commission.
+Combined smokeless tobacco annual advertising and promotional expenditures by the parent companies of the major manufacturers of smokeless tobacco products in the U.S., adjusted, as reported by manufacturers to the U.S. Federal Trade Commission.